 WHAT IS THE FLIGHT OF FLOWERS?
 HOW IT'S RIGHT TO MAKE IT IN HOME CONDITIONS

-The long winter months are over, and I want to bring the coming of spring, the sun, flowers and the freshness of greenery more quickly!
-That is why tulips, daffodils and hyacinths grown by artificial forcing are so in demand in the spring months.
-But it is not necessary to buy pots with already blossoming onion bulbs in stores - you can distill at home.
+The long winter months are behind, and so I want to bring closer the onset of spring, sun, flowers and freshness of greenery!
+That is why tulips, daffodils and hyacinths grown by artificial distillation are so in demand in the spring months.
+But it is not necessary to buy pots with already full onion in stores - you can distill them at home.

 Distillation of flowers is a directional complex of events whose purpose is to achieve flowering in a season that is not characteristic of a given culture.

 In nature, bulbous plants bloom only after a period of cooling, which triggers the formation of certain substances that affect development and flowering.
 Theoretically, the distillation can be carried out throughout the year.

 The bulbs can be refrigerated or stored in the basement.